triggermesh/docs/docs/sources/ibmmq.md

       name: default
 ```

+Events produced have the following attributes:

+* type `io.triggermesh.ibm.mq.message`

+See the [Kubernetes object reference](../../reference/sources/#sources.triggermesh.io/v1alpha1.IBMMQSource) for more details.

-## Creating an IBM MQ server for testing
+## Creating an IBM MQ server for testing on Kubernetes

-If you do not have a source for your IBM MQ events, the [config/mq-server.yaml] will deploy an IBM MQ server that you may use for demonstration or testing purposes.
+If you do not have a source for your IBM MQ events, the Kubernetes deployment called mq-server.yaml provided below will deploy an IBM MQ server that you may use for demonstration or testing purposes.

 ```
 kubectl apply -f config/mq-server.yaml